 HO: Can you tell us what mealtime looks like in your house?

 CS: Sometimes a mess!
-[Laughs.]
-The seven-month-old throws everything around.
-Lindsay is much better at feeding him and getting that spoon in and out quick; I kind of let him get a hold of it, and [all his food] ends up in his clothes.
+[Laughs] The seven-month-old throws everything around.
+Lindsay is much better at feeding him and getting that spoon in and out quick; I kind of let him get a hold of it, and [all] ends up in his clothes.

 Apart from being a mess, mealtime is my favourite time, truthfully, of the day.
 My days are somewhat flipped because I’m in the restaurant at night, so we have a big breakfast—it's probably our biggest meal of the day.
 Hudson and I usually get stuff out of the veggie garden in the morning.
 We start the day every day with juice.
 We have a slow juicer that he loves pushing things into and plunging it down.